LearnedVector/A-Hackers-AI-Voice-Assistant/README.md

 # A Hackers AI Voice Assistant
-Build your own voice ai
+Build your own voice ai.
+This repo is for my [YouTube video series](https://www.youtube.com/playlist?list=PL5rWfvZIL-NpFXM9nFr15RmEEh4F4ePZW) on building an AI voice assistant with PyTorch

 ## Running on native machine